-- Think about possible problems.
+- Think about possible problems when developing PR stunt ideas.
 A safety net needs to be in place so that the stunt doesn’t completely collapse if a linked media development suddenly occurs.

 - Ensure the stunt has a deeper message that’s shareable – this is especially important given that stunts feed off of virality.

 A successful PR stunt will always have a good marketing framework around it.
 The stunt will reach its intended audience, create a tangible reaction in terms of share of voice, signups, sales and enquiries, as well as inspire thought or shock and entertain.
 And for a stunt to tick all these boxes and provide strong brand awareness, it needs to have a dedicated creative team around it who can think laterally, rather than just a large money pot – this is naturally where an agency steps in to navigate the task, creatively utilising resources for maximum impact.